 There’s little chance that a deck can just fail at random.
 In almost all cases there are clear underlying issues that went undetected or ignored.
 Taking care of your vinyl deck means staying on top of any warning signs, issues, or signs of deterioration.

 Deck Safety Month Is Really Year-Round

 While your primary focus may be on the vinyl deck itself, there are other places where safety can be a concern – such as stairs, stair treads, railings, etc. Don’t just wait for deck safety month.
 Inspect your deck and stairs regularly for any signs of looseness or deterioration.
 If you uncover anything, it should be taken care of as soon as possible, before it gets worse and definitely before an accident occurs.

 All decks have a lifespan, and while you can replace vinyl decking quickly and easily (which will certainly extend the life of your deck), eventually you’ll start to see wear, decay, rot, or looseness, indicating it’s time for a replacement or rebuild.
 Under your vinyl deck membrane, stay alert for any softness, which might be one of the first signs of a problem.

 All Decks Are At Risk

-Approximately 40 million decks, sundecks and patios in North America are 20 years or older and many do not meet current building codes, which are more stringent than before.
+Approximately 40 million decks, sundeck, and patios in North America are 20 years or older and many do not meet current building codes, which are more stringent than before.
 Hopefully, deck safety month will encourage homeowners to check their deck carefully and regularly, and take care of problems as soon as they are found.
 If your deck is really old, consider a few safety upgrades.

 New Decking Can Enhance Safety

 We offer an online vinyl decking calculator to help you calculate the materials you will need to waterproof your sundeck, patio, balcony, or roof deck surface.
-If you prefer to speak with our expert sales and support team directly, please call us toll free at 1-877-860-9333 or send us an email.
+If you prefer to speak with our expert sales and support team directly, please call us toll-free at 1-877-860-9333 or send us an email.